 Number of courses: 9

 Tech Talent South offers a variety of courses for all levels.
-For those just starting their product management journey, they offer the Product Management Fundamentals course and Advanced Agile Training; while more seasoned PMs can take part in Technical Leadership Development or Corporate Strategy Planning.
+They offer the Product Management Fundamentals course and Advanced Agile Training for those just starting their product management journey.
+At the same time, more seasoned PMs can participate in Technical Leadership Development or Corporate Strategy Planning.
 They also provide one-on-one mentorship to help guide you through your career path.

 14. Wild Code School

 Locations: Berlin, Lisbon, Madrid, Brussels, Lyon, Lille, Bordeaux, Paris, Barcelona, Nantes

 Number of courses: 4